esatkorkmaz/esatkorkmaz.github.io/_posts/2026-05-17-gdf-input-management.md

 ![](/assets/scene-management.jpg)

-In the next part, we're going to look at collision detection.
+In the next part, we're going to look at collision detection and physics.